Skip to main content

 Your antenatal blood test result: you are a beta thalassaemia carrier

-You should read this information if the result of your antenatal screening blood test for sickle cell and thalassemia (SCT) shows you are a beta thalassemia carrier.
-Some people call this ‘having a trait’.
+This information is for you if you are pregnant and have had a blood test which shows that you are a beta thalassaemia carrier (often referred to as ‘having a trait’).
 This leaflet gives you information about being a carrier, and what this means for you and your family.

 Contents